2023 Best Fine & Studio Arts Schools in Ohio

 Top 10 Best Fine & Studio Arts Schools

-Our analysis found Ohio State University - Main Campus to be the best school for fine and studio arts students who want to pursue a degree in Ohio.
-Located in the city of Columbus, Ohio State is a public school with a very large student population.
+Our 2023 rankings named Ohio State University - Main Campus the best school in Ohio for fine and studio arts students.
+Located in the large city of Columbus, Ohio State is a public school with a fairly large student population.

 After completing their degree, Fine Arts graduates from Ohio State carry an average student debtload of $27,000.
 This translates to an average monthly loan payment of $342, based on a 10-year repayment plan.

-Read full report on Fine & Studio Arts at Ohio State University - Main Campus
+Full Fine & Studio Arts at Ohio State University - Main Campus Report

-Read full report on Fine & Studio Arts at University of Dayton
+Full Fine & Studio Arts at University of Dayton Report

 The average amount in student loans that Fine Arts majors at Miami University - Oxford take out is $27,000.

-Out of the 23 schools in Ohio that were part of this year’s ranking, Columbus College of Art and Design landed the # 5 spot on the list.
-Located in the large city of Columbus, CCAD is a private not-for-profit college with a small student population.
+You’ll be in good company if you decide to attend Columbus College of Art and Design.
+It ranked #5 on our 2023 Best Fine & Studio Arts Schools in Ohio list.
+Located in the city of Columbus, CCAD is a private not-for-profit school with a small student population.

 On average, Fine Arts graduates from CCAD take out $27,000 in student loans while working on their degree.